CDCgov/ngsqi-astro/README.md

 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

-> To run the astro pipeline minimal test, you will need to add your user-specific credentials for the --ncbi_email and
+> To run the astro pipeline minimal test, you will need to add your user-specific credentials for the --ncbi_email,
-> --ncbi_api_key parameters to the profile script located at conf/test.config.
+> --ncbi_api_key, and --metaphlan parameters to the profile script located at conf/test.config.

 > Once complete, you can run the minimal test
 > with the following command: